 Underwater Metal Detecting

 One of the best, most consistent, and thorough ways to find lost treasure is by metal detecting underwater.
 Whether you want to hunt shipwrecks, along heavily-frequented beaches, or in a river that saw Civil War action, metal detecting gives you options.
-It can be as simple as purchasing an underwater metal detector and wading into a river or along a beach, or as involved as scuba diving lost shipwrecks.
+It can be as simple as purchasing an underwater metal detecto and wading into a river or along a beach, or as involved as scuba diving lost shipwrecks.
 Either way, underwater metal detecting is one of the greatest ways to find valuables and connect to history.

 If you have ever gone fishing for bass, catfish, or virtually any other fish in the world, you already have some experience with this one!
 Magnet fishing at its most basic is essentially tossing a heavy-duty magnet into a body of water, waiting for it to sink to the bottom, and then dragging it along the bottom until you feel something connect.
 Simply pull the item up and you have successfully recovered an item.
 This is a fun way to enjoy finding a sunken treasure in deep water.